Through the Thrive Apprentice template settings you can customize the way your course will look on your WordPress website.

 Speaking of which, if you want to bring changes to the page where all of the courses are placed, select the "Course Layout" option:

-As in the case of the "Course Overview" option, you have a couple of settings on the left-hand side that you can apply to your content.
+As in the case of the "Course Overview" option, you have a couple of options that you can apply to your content.

 In this way, you can change, for example, the labels to anything you want.
-And again, the best way to discover the options is to test them one at a time and see what implications they have on the course layout.
+And again, the best way to discover the options is to test them one at a time and see how they look like on the demo canvas.

 Lastly, one more thing that you can do from the "Advanced Settings" of the template is to translate the "Course Overview" and the "Course Layout" fields.
 You can read more about how you can do that in the article linked here.